The BEST Naengmyeon Korean Cold Noodles

 Line a strainer with super fine cheesecloth (I recommend double or triple layer) or 100% cotton no color kitchen cloth to drain the soup.

-When the broth is done cooking, remove the beef form he broth and let it cool in a refrigerator before slice.
-Make sure beef is all the way cooled, so you can to slice the beef nice and thin for topping on naengmyeon.
+When the broth is done cooking, remove the beef from the pot and let it cool in the refrigerator before slicing.
+Make sure the beef is completely chilled—this will make it much easier to slice thinly for topping your naengmyeon.

-Strain through the cloth lined strainer.
-Squeeze well to get the last drop of the flavorful beef broth but be careful to not have any of bit and pieces in the strained broth.
-Place broth in a container with lid.
+Strain the broth through a cloth-lined strainer.
+Gently squeeze to get every last drop of that flavorful beef broth, but be careful not to let any bits or pieces slip through.
+Transfer the strained broth to a container with a lid.

-Cook naengmyeon noodles by following the package your are using.
+Cook the naengmyeon noodles according to the instructions on the package you’re using.

-Rinse under cold water with rubbing action until the noodles are complete cooled.
+Rinse under cold water with rubbing action until the noodles are completely cooled.
 Drain.

 Pour the broth carefully to just cover 3/4 of the noodles, about 2 cups.
 Garnish with sesame seeds and serve immediately.
 Cut the noodles with scissors as needed, the noodles are very thin & very chewy!